kumaravel198/echoes/gemini/README.md

-# Gemini API Tester (Flask Web UI & CLI) INPROGRESS - SAVING HERE so I can switch OS and PULL
+# Gemini API Tester (Flask Web UI & CLI) INPROGRESS

 This project provides a complete environment to test the Google Gemini API using both a simple **Flask web frontend** and a **standalone Python command-line interface (CLI) script**.
 It uses **Docker/Podman** for containerization to ensure a consistent and portable setup.